lbryio/lbry.com/content/faq/youtube-terms.md

 ### 5. YouTube Terms of Service and Google Privacy Policy

-If you participate in the YouTube Creator Program, you also agree to [YouTube's Terms of Service (https://www.youtube.com/t/terms)](https://www.youtube.com/t/terms) and [Google's Privacy Policy (https://www.google.com/policies/privacy)](http://www.google.com/policies/privacy).
+If you participate in the YouTube Creator Program, you also agree to [YouTube's Terms of Service](https://www.youtube.com/t/terms) and [Google's Privacy Policy](https://www.google.com/policies/privacy).

-To revoke LBRY's access to your YouTube account or manage your security preferences, please refer to your [Google Security and Permissions Page (https://security.google.com/settings/security/permissions)](https://security.google.com/settings/security/permissions).
+To revoke LBRY's access to your YouTube account or manage your security preferences, please refer to your [Google Security and Permissions Page](https://security.google.com/settings/security/permissions).
 If you plan to do this, please also email us to stop the sync process.
 You may need to return any LBC earned if you break the agreement before the term period.